BOTCoinNetwork/Botcoin/docs/botcoin_commands.rst

 Keys
 ----

-The ``keys`` subcommand is used to manage Monet Toolchain keys.
+The ``keys`` subcommand is used to manage Botcoin keys.
 There are 4 subcommands, each described in a seperate section below:

 - **inspect** --- inspect a keyfile